This article outlines tips and guidelines for creating passwords for both PennKey and Wharton. Both accounts share the same password requirements.

 Tips for Creating a Password

-- Avoid basing your password on your personal information such as your birthday, phone number, address, or other personal information that might be publicly available.
+- Avoid basing your password on your personal information like your birthday, phone number, address, or other personal information that may be publicly available.

 - String together four or more unrelated words for a long, secure password.